InseeFr/Eno/doc/content/SpEL-in-Eno.md

 - ``param``: used in out mapper to set property values
 - ``index``: used in DDI mapper to reference the map that contains DDI objects
-- ``lunaticIndex``: used in Lunatic mapper to reference the map that contains components

 ## SpEL functionalities / syntax